wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/setup-privacy.md

 - Scope of population (with the option to exclude sensitive groups).
 - Analyst access to Workplace Analytics and access to specific population scopes.
-- Access to email and meeting subject lines.
+- Visibility to meeting subject lines.
 - Rule out all meetings and emails by keywords (in subject lines) that you deem sensitive.
 - Specific individuals or domains.
 - Organizational attributes loaded.